sanjaymeena/Getting-Cleaning-Data/README.md

 ### Scripts
 #### Downloading the data
-Use projectdata.R to download and unzip dataset  into "data" directory
+Use projectdata.R to download and unzip dataset  into "./data" directory

 #### Assignment tasks
 The script run_analysis.R performs all the assignment tasks.